mozankaya/database_project/README.md

 ### 2. Java Swing Application Setup

-- Install Java JDK 8 or above.
+- Install Java JDK 21.
 - Open the Java Swing project in your preferred IDE.
 - Configure the database connection string with your MySQL server credentials.
 - Build and run the application.